zkoss/zk-mvvm-book/syntax/notifycommand.md

 **Target:** class

-**Purpose:** Trigger a command in viewmodel whenever the given expression changes at the server.
+**Purpose:** Trigger a command in viewmodel whenever the given expression changes on the server.
 The `_vm_` here means the current view model.

 Example
 =======